KSchopmeyer/smipyping/docs/smiclicmdshelp.rst

     Usage: smicli users activate [COMMAND-OPTIONS] UserID

-      Activate or deactivate a user.
+      Activate or deactivate multiple users.

-      This sets the user defined by the id argument to either active or Inactive.
+      This sets the users defined by the userids argument to either active or inactive.
 When a user is inactive they are no longer shown in tables that involve user information such as the weekly report.

-      The user to be activated or deactivated may be specified by a) specific user id, b) the interactive mode option, or c) using '?' as the user id argument which also initiates the interactive mode options.
+      The users to be activated or deactivated may be specified by a) specific user ids, b) the interactive mode option, or c) using '?' as the user id argument which also initiates the interactive mode options.

+      Each user selected activated separately and users already in the target state are bypassed.
+If the --no-verify option is not set each user to be changed causes a verification request before the change.

       Example:     smicli users ? --activate